Orbit Closures and Invariants: Separability of

 for generic $x\in X^H$.
 Now $\pi_{X,G}$ and $\pi_{X^H,N_G(H)}$ are separable (Lemma~\ref{lem:fnfldquot}), and it follows from this and from Eqn.\ (\ref{eqn:orbfibre}) that for generic $x\in X^H$, $d_x\pi_{X,G}$ is surjective at $x$ with kernel $T_x(G\cdot x)$ and $d_x\pi_{X^H,N_G(H)}$ is surjective at $x$ with kernel $T_x(N_G(H)\cdot x)$.

-The map $\psi_{X,H}$ is finite by Theorem~\ref{thm:mainthm}, and the argument of Theorem~\ref{thm:normaliso} shows that $\psi_{X,H}$ is dominant, so it is separable if and only its derivative is an isomorphism for generic points in $X^H/N_G(H)$.
+The map $\psi_{X,H}$ is surjective and finite (by Theorem~\ref{thm:mainthm}), so it is separable if and only its derivative is an isomorphism for generic points in $X^H/N_G(H)$.
 The result now follows from the argument above. \end{proof}

 Recall that a pair $(G,H)$ of reductive groups with $H\leq G$ is called a \emph{reductive pair} if $\hh = \Lie(H)$ splits off as a direct $H$-module summand of $\Gg=\Lie(G)$, where $H$ acts via the adjoint action of $G$ on $\Gg$, and a subgroup $A \leq G$ is called \emph{separable in $G$} if